 What is Digital Engineering and what does it mean for the Construction & Property Industry?

-CR: How would you classify the difference between Digital and BIM?
+CR: How would you classify the difference between digital engineering and BIM?

 CR: Who is involved and whom does it affect?

-CR: How do you see Digital changing in the next 5 years?
+CR: How do you see digital engineering changing in the next 5 years?

 CR: What advice would you give to an engineer interested in going digital?